 - A1.2.
-The membership of the Options Section and the Bonus Accounts within the Focus Section, and the investment options offered, were analysed in determining the parameters to be used.
-Using this data, we have constructed one set of illustrations that are representative of the Options Section, and a second set of illustration that are representative of members with Bonus Accounts in the Focus Section. - A1.3.
-Pot size: pot sizes of £35,000 and £18,000 have been used; these represent the median pot values (rounded to the nearest £1,000) of Options Section and Focus Section Bonus Account members respectively as at 31 March 2021. - A1.4.
-Future contributions: The Trustees have included future annual contributions of 16% of pensionable salary in the illustration for the Options Section as this section remains open to future contributions, and this is the median contribution rate paid by these members.
-As regular contributions are not paid into Focus Section Bonus Accounts, the illustration for these members assumes no further contributions are paid. - A1.5.
-Pensionable salary: a starting pensionable salary of £48,000 has been used as this represents the approximate median (rounded to the nearest £1,000) pensionable salary of active Options Section members.
+The membership of the Options Section and the Bonus Accounts within the Focus Section, and the investment options offered, were analysed in determining the parameters to be used. - A1.3.
+Pot size: pot sizes of £13,000, £36,000 and £90,000 have been used; these represent the 25th percentile, the median and the 75th percentile of pot values (rounded to the nearest £1,000) of Options Section and Focus Section Bonus Account members respectively as at 31 March 2022. - A1.4.
+Future contributions: As there are both active and deferred members in the Scheme the Trustees have included illustrations that cater for both cohorts.
+The illustrations that represent active members use a future contribution assumption of 16% of pensionable salary as is the most common contribution rate paid by active members.
+There are also illustrations that include no future contribution assumptions to represent the Scheme's deferred members. - A1.5.
+Pensionable salary: For the illustrations that include future contribution assumptions, a starting pensionable salary of £53,000 has been used as this represents the approximate median (rounded to the nearest £1,000) pensionable salary of active members.
 Pensionable salary is assumed to grow at 2.5% per year. - A1.6.
-Timeframe: the majority of illustrations are shown over a 45 year time frame for the Options Section and a period of 20 years for the Focus Section as these are the approximate durations for the youngest member in each section to reach retirement age.
-The exceptions to this are the illustrations for LifePath vintages, which are run over the period an investor in each fund is expected to reach retirement age. - A1.7.
-Investment options: the investment options selected for the illustrations include the most popular by number of members (the Default), the highest charged fund, the lowest charge fund, the fund with the highest assumed investment return and the fund with the lowest assumed investment return.
+Timeframe: The illustrations for LifePath funds cover the periods over which an investor in each fund is expected to reach retirement age.
+The illustrations for non-LifePath funds cover the period it is expected to take the youngest Scheme member to reach retirement age. - A1.7.
+Investment options: the investment options selected for the illustrations include the default strategy (for which different versions are chosen to cover each investment stage), the highest charged fund and the lowest charged fund.
+These are outlined in the table below: